Reimagining self-care through DIY car-care

 Cleansing is an essential, well-known self-care ritual for people.
 But cars love it too.

 Most cars will need their oil changed every 7,500 to 10,000 miles.
 Can I change the oil in my car myself?
 Definitely.
 Here is a step-by-step guide from Advance Auto Parts.
-All Togglers get a 15% discount from them on Toggle Perks.
 Changing your car’s oil should only take about 30 to 45 minutes.
 That’s about the exact amount of time it takes to slather on a face mask and let it sit, so it’s possible you could cleanse your pores and swap out your oil simultaneously.
 It would look a little odd, but it’s worth it.

 Wait, are you seriously engrossed in reading about changing your oil?
 That’s super grown-up, adulting-elite behavior.
 For more such behavior, click here and continue to win at life.